Act I · The Grove

 My hair stands on end.
 "Dwarf... stew."

 "Nettie?"
-He snorts and bites his lips.
+He snorts and bites his lip.
 A tear swells at the corner of his eye.
 "That was Nettie?"
 He's doing everything in his power to hold back laughter.
 "By the Nine Hells, you are a degenerate!"

 But the amusement slowly fades.
 "Wait...
 I assumed those were pieces of the dying man.
 What happened with Nettie?"